Free Consultation / 24 Hours a Day - (513) 338-1890

 The additional consequences if convicted of a drug crime are:

-Defending Possession of Controlled Substances Charges in Cincinnati
+Defending Against Drug Possession Charges in Cincinnati, Ohio

 The following are a list of factors that are taken into consideration in determining whether there were any errors made in your case:

-If you are facing your first conviction of felony drug possession in Ohio, the court may be more lenient with your sentence.
-The Cincinnati Criminal Defense Attorneys will do everything in their power to argue for a reduction in your charges and minimizing your penalties.
+If you are facing your first conviction of drug possession in Ohio, the court may be more lenient with your sentence.
+Our Cincinnati criminal defense attorneys will do everything in their power to argue for a reduction in your drug possession charges and minimizing your penalties.

 Contact a Cincinnati Drug Possession Lawyer Today

 Ohio’s drug laws are complicated, and the prosecution does not go easy on these types of cases.
-To protect your rights and interests, call the experienced Cincinnati drug crime attorneys with LHA today.
+To protect your rights and interests, call the experienced Cincinnati drug charge lawyers with LHA today.